 On November 4, 1989 Johnannes Orphal demonstrated on the Alexanderplatz.
+"40 years of fear as a method" was written on his poster.
+The place was surrounded by water cannons, tanks and soldiers.
+Orphal spoke with them.
 Today, the renowned climate scientist thinks with relief at the fall of the wall

 The door to the world opened up for me with the fall of the Berlin Wall in November 1989.
 I clearly remember this restless, exciting time and my intensive emotions: joy, tension, curiosity, and some anxiety.
 Unknown freedom awaited behind that door; it was visible in loud colours and advertising, beautiful cars and buildings, strange new foods and products, new scents and smells ... at last the freedom to travel we had desired and demanded for so long – and I was well aware that passing through that door definitely was a one-way ticket.